flaviotordini/minitube/README.md

 * Systray
 * Systray context menu with functionality (previous track, next track, hide/show and exit the application)
 * Made icons for skip backward button
+* Add skip backward button to the toolbar
+* Small improvement of the toolbar